CS222-UIUC/team-07-project-smartride/README.md

 3. Run the `start-dev` script.
 It will pop up 4 terminal windows while 3 of them will remain open.

+4. Please always test the frontend using Chrome, regardless of whether you are on a computer or a phone.
+We have not converted this project into a mobile app using `Capacitor` yet.

+5. To test locally on the same machine that is hosting the app, visit `http://localhost:5173`.
+This will allow geolocation to work correctly.

+6. To test on a different device, follow the following instructions:

+   a.
+Connect both the hosting and testing devices to the same LAN (e.g., via hotspot).

+   b.
+Do NOT use the LAN IP address directly, as modern browsers block geolocation on non-HTTPS origins for security reasons.

+   c.
+Run `ngrok http 5173` on the hosting device, and visit the address shown in "Forwarding", like `https://ec0f-96-63-200-99.ngrok-free.app` (it may changes all the time).
+Be sure to use `https://`!

+   d.
+Troubleshoot: If the map still doesn't show your location, check the location permissions for Chrome on your device.

-4. To kill the project, run `ctrl+c` on all popped-up terminals.
+7. To kill the project, run `ctrl+c` on all popped-up terminals.
 Then safely close those terminal windows.

 ### User authentication